ColinWaddell/TapsAff.v3/README.md

 # Rebuild of Taps Aff #

-Decided to rebuild Taps Aff as something a little more clever using Sail, Bootstrap, Angular, and a plain shirt.
+Decided to rebuild Taps Aff as something a little more clever using Sail, Bootstrap, Angular, and a plaid shirt.
 [Used this template as a rough starting point](https://github.com/cgmartin/sailsjs-angularjs-bootstrap-example).

 ## License ##